How much is Flood Insurance in Colorado?

 Flood Maps in Colorado

 Many Colorado flood zone maps are more than 40 years old.
 Since then, areas have been developed and more pavement and buildings mean less ground to absorb water.
-Out of date maps are a real problem.
-The NFIP and all federally backed lenders rely on flood zone maps to assess risk, set premiums, and determine who is required to purchase flood insurance.
+Out-of-date maps are a real problem.
+The NFIP and all federally backed lenders rely on flood zone map to assess risk, set premiums and determine who is required to purchase flood insurance.

 Bad Colorado flood zone maps leave property owners under or uninsured.

 An outdated flood map that doesn’t reflect recent development puts you at risk for flooding without you knowing it.

 Even FEMA admits that the flood maps only partially reflect the real risk.